Multi-scale imaging and image-based modelling of heterogeneous materials: lessons learnt and future directions.

 |What is it:||Webinar|

 |Who is it for:||University staff, External researchers, Adults, Current University students|

 Many materials are heterogeneous.
 Examples include natural rocks, manufacturing materials and biological tissues.
 This Ideas Forum workshop aims to bring together participants interested in characterising complex heterogeneous materials via a combination of multi-scale imaging and image-based modelling.

-The first part of the event will host two introductory talks by Dr Lin Ma (Department of Chemical Engineering and Analytical Science) and Dr Igor Chernyavsky (Department of Mathematics).
-The second part of the workshop will consist of 2-minute pitches from the participants.
-You will have two minutes and one slide to present your work or raise a challenge in the area of multi-scale imaging, modelling, or both.
+The first part of the event hosted two introductory talks by Dr Lin Ma (Department of Chemical Engineering and Analytical Science) and Dr Igor Chernyavsky (Department of Mathematics).
+The second part of the workshop consisted of 2-minute pitches from the participants who will have two minutes and one slide to present their work or raise a challenge in the area of multi-scale imaging, modelling, or both.
 The pitches will be followed by a group discussion.
-To take part in the session, please submit a title of your pitch at the registration by Wednesday 23rd June.
-If selected, you will be invited to submit a slide by 2nd July.
+Registration for a pitch is now closed.

 This is the seventh seminar in The University of Manchester at Harwell Ideas Forum Imaging series.
 The aim of this series is to increase networking of academics and researchers across the Faculty of Science and Engineering and the National Laboratories.
 In doing so, we hope to share expertise and support new collaborations and grant applications.

 Dr Lin Ma

 Organisation: The University of Manchester at Harwell, Dept of CEAS